The Day Judas Priest Went on Trial for Subliminal Lyrics

-Members of Judas Priest, wearing day-job business suits instead of their traditional leather and spikes, entered a Nevada court room on July 16, 1990, facing charges that their lyrics had driven two young fans to suicide.
-Both the band and its record label were the target of a civil suit alleging the manufacture and marketing of a faulty product, intentional and reckless misconduct and negligence.
+They were forced into day-job business suits instead of the traditional leather and spikes as Judas Priest and their record label became the target of a civil suit alleging the manufacture and marketing of a faulty product, intentional and reckless misconduct and negligence.

 "Judas Priest and CBS pander this stuff to alienated teenagers," attorney Kenneth McKenna said during the opening day of arguments.
 "The members of the chess club, the math and science majors don't listen to this stuff.
 It's the dropouts, the drug and alcohol abusers.
 So, our argument is you have a duty to be more cautious when you're dealing with a population susceptible to this stuff."

 The evening began, Vance said in hearings before his 1988 death, with lots of marijuana, beer and Judas Priest.
 He testified that the band's song "Beyond the Realms of Death" – which features Rob Halford singing "Keep the world with all its sin / It's not fit for living in" – led the friends to a blood oath.
 As for the hidden messages, attorneys argued that they heard the words “do it” embedded in the song “Better by You, Better Than Me.”